Teamfight Tactics PBE: Release Date and details | Dot Esports

+Brought to you by IKON, challenging you to share your greatest game moments and win amazing prizes.

-League of Legends’ autochess game Teamfight Tactics is close to a test release, according to Riot Games employees.
+League of Legends’ autobattler game, Teamfight Tactics, is close to a test release, according to Riot Games employees.

 Riot answered a series of questions about the game that fans sent last week, and the most recurring one was about Teamfight Tactics’ release date.
-We know that its full release is expected for the 9.13 patch on June 25, but a beta version is coming for those who have access to League’s Public Beta Environment.
+We know that its full release is expected alongside Patch 9.13 on June 25, but a beta version is coming for those who have access to League’s Public Beta Environment.

 Teamfight Tactics is set to release on the PBE on June 18.
 Anyone who has access to the beta client can join this game mode through League’s client.
 It’ll be featured as a new mode inside it despite being a very different game than League.

 League fans will probably prefer to give Teamfight Tactics a shot, though.
-The game will feature about 50 of the game’s champions at the launch, such as Yasuo, Mordekaiser, and Pyke.
+The game will feature about 50 League champions at the launch, such as Yasuo, Mordekaiser, and Pyke.

 Eligible players can sign up to have access to the PBE and play Teamfight Tactics a week earlier than others.